khk1329/NDD-and-ISSM/README.md

+# Windows Executable

+Latest release: in_silico_project_ver3.2.4.exe

+※ Download from Releases → Assets

+Note: Do not use “Code → Download ZIP”.
+That only contains the source code and will include LFS pointer files instead of the real executable.

 # NGS Dataset downloader(NDD) & In Silico Sequence Mining (ISSM)

 A graphical Python tool for mining, matching, and downloading NGS data (SRA/ENA) with probe-based sequence detection and parallel processing support.